Cranberry Pepper Jelly

 - Attach lids.
 Tighten bands finger tip tight.

-- Process in water bath canning pot for 15 minutes.
-Turn of heat, allow jars to sit in hot water for at least 5 minutes.
+- Process in a water bath canning pot for 5 minutes for half-pints or 10 minutes for pint jars.
+Turn off the heat, and allow jars to sit in hot water for at least 5 minutes.

 Notes